-High-Capacity Cation-Exchange Chromatography: High-capacity cation-exchange chromatography (HC-CEX) can be a cost-effective alternative for capture of bsAbs that cannot tolerate the acidic elution conditions required for protein A affinity-based capture.
-CEX is most often used as a polishing step because of its conductivity limitations; however, increased salt tolerance and binding capacity in newly developed CEX resins make this method a viable alternative for capture of both MAbs and bsAbs.
+often used as a polishing step because of its conductivity limitations; however, increased salt tolerance and binding capacity in newly developed CEX resins make this method a viable alternative for capture of both MAbs and bsAbs.

-CEX has been tested as a capture method for MAbs with a pI range of 6.5-8.7, and product yield was high (dynamic binding capacities of >100 grams of protein per liter of resin) depending on the resin used and the characteristics of the MAb.
+CEX has been tested as a MAb capture method with a range of pI of 6.5-8.7, and product yield was high (dynamic binding capacities of >100 grams of protein per liter of resin) depending on the resin used and the characteristics of the antibody.
 Both Capto S (GE Healthcare) and Toyopearl GigaCap S-650M (Tosoh Bioscience) resins have been tested as capture methods for MAbs, and both can be scaled-up.
-However, as noted above, HCP clearance efficiency in CEX depends on the productt's pI (50- 52).
+However, as noted above, HCP clearance in CEX depends on the protein of interest's pI (49-51).

 Additional Capture Steps for Product Selection: Kappa (κ) and lambda (λ) light-chain bsAbs require three sequential affinity chromatography methods in their downstream processes to select for the correct HC-LC pairing.
-Starting with a protein A affinity method to capture HC-containing structures, sequential κ and λ affinity chromatography steps then select for structures containing those light chains.
-These combined affinity methods are efficient in removing most mispairs; they cannot remove product isobars (Figure 1: H1L2/ H2L1).
+Starting with a protein A affinity method to capture HC-containing structures, sequential κ and λ affinity chromatography steps then select for the presence of structures containing those light chains.
+These combined affinity methods are efficient in removing most mispairs; they cannot remove product isobars (Figure 2D).

 Low pH Instability - Effect on Protein A Elution and Low pH Hold for Viral Inactivation: Bispecifics are prone to aggregation.
-Three major factors contributing to protein aggregation are salting out, isoelectric precipitation, and acid sensitivity.
-Some bsAbs may not withstand the low pH required for protein A capture and viral inactivation.
+Three major contributors to protein aggregation are salting out, isoelectric precipitation, and acid sensitivity.
+Some bsAbs may not withstand the low pH elution required for protein A capture and low-pH viral inactivation.

-For those that are sensitive to the protein A elution condition, a change of elution buffer (to citrate, acetate, or succinate) could improve product stability, as might adding a stabilizing excipient such as arginine (0.5-2 M), NaCl (>1 M), or glycerol (20%) to the elution buffer (53).
+For those that are sensitive to the protein A elution condition, a change of elution buffer (to citrate, acetate, or succinate) could improve product stability, as might adding a stabilizing excipient such as arginine (0.5-2 M), NaCl (>1 M) or glycerol (20%) to the elution buffer (52).
 Keep in mind that such modified elution conditions may affect viral inactivation.

 Alternatives to low pH hold are available for viral inactivation.
-Solvent detergent treatment using 0.15% tri-N-butyl phosphate (TnBP)/0.5% Triton X-100 has been demonstrated as effective against a range of enveloped viruses, even at 4 °C (54).
-The fatty acid caprylate also can be effective for virus inactivation (55).
+Solvent detergent treatment using 0.15% tri-N-butyl phosphate (TnBP)/0.5% Triton X-100 has been demonstrated as effective against a range of enveloped virus models, even at 4 °C (53).
+And the fatty acid caprylate can be an effective alternative for virus inactivation (54).

 Product Polishing: Protein A and CEX capture methods are effective for reducing nonproduct (process-related) impurities, but product-related impurities (e.g., mispaired products, fragments, and aggregates) contained in postcapture bsAb mixtures must be removed by polishing steps.
-Such operations should be tailored to each bsAb and the specific productrelated impurities that will be present with it.
-Many bench-scale processes involve SEC, but this mode of chromatography is difficult to scale and cannot remove mispaired products.
+Such operations should be tailored to each bsAb and the specific product-related impurities that will be present with it.
+Many bench-scale processes involve SEC, but it cannot remove mispaired products.

-The most difficult type of mispaired product to remove is an "isobar"- a molecule with the same mass as correctly paired products but including mispaired LCs.
-Isobars can be minimized by producing half Abs in separate cell lines, then combining them under the appropriate redox conditions.
-But in bsAbs produced in a single host-cell line, lysyl endopeptidase digestion combined with LC-MS can be used to identify and quantify LC mispairs (Figure 1), including product isobars (56).
+The most difficult such product variation to remove are "isobars" molecules with the same mass as correctly paired products but include mispaired LCs.
+Lysyl endopeptidase digestion combined with LC-MS can be used to identify and quantify LC mispairs (Figure 3), including product isobars (55).
 Although they are of similar mass as that of the desired product, isobars may have subtle physicochemical differences that can be exploited using cation-exchange (CEX), anion-exchange (AEC), or hydrophobic interaction chromatography (HIC).
-Liu et al. detail how to use these tools for MAb purification (56).
+Liu et al. detail those processes for MAb purification (56).